 The course work assists IMET trainees in gaining knowledge of fuel types and fire behavior.
-At the IMET Workshop; held in Boise, Idaho, IMETs and IMET trainees work together to set up equipment used at an incident (satellite receiver and laptop); participate in survival training; practice fire weather briefings; and share information and experiences on meso/microscale meteorology, best practices at an incident and fire weather forecasting techniques.
-IMET trainees begin work on their taskbook, which requires the completion of more than 150 tasks, and complete it by going on two fire assignments which total 20 days duration or more along with certified IMETs.
+IMETs and IMET trainees work together to set up equipment used at an incident, participate in survival training, conduct fire weather briefings; and share information and experiences on meso/microscale meteorology, best practices at an incident and fire weather forecasting techniques.
+IMET trainees begin work on a taskbook; which requires the completion of more than 150 tasks, and complete it by going on two fire assignments which total 20 days duration or more along with certified IMETs.

 IMETs In Action

 Available IMETs located closest to an incident are typically called first, but IMETs nationwide can be called in if backups are needed.
 Deployment decisions are also based on IMET availability and previous IMET experience in that area.

 Once an IMET receives dispatch orders, their home/office work schedule must be quickly adjusted to cover their duties, travel arrangements made and equipment/provisions packed.
-The average time from dispatch order to arrival on scene anywhere in the country is around 12 hours.
+The average time from dispatch order to arrival on scene anywhere in the country is around 12 to 24 hours.

-On lengthy incidents, IMETs typically serve 14 consecutive days before being relieved by another IMET.
+On most incidents, IMETs can serve up to 14 consecutive days before being relieved by another IMET.
 Their days are long — waking up well before sunrise and working late into the night.
 Their jobs are both physically and mentally demanding and job satisfaction can be very rewarding.